Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 	>
 	> If you have projects with old CLI build scripts, you must re-create the build script by running `export to CLI` before running the CLI commands.
 -   Others
-	-   The security issues in Tizen Studio source code has been fixed.
+	-   The security issues in Tizen Studio source code have been fixed.

 ### Known Issues
 -	Tizen Studio